roboncode/avocadojs/README.1.md

 * select
 * sort

-### Schema using Avocado - Build schema with JSON structure and/or Joi
+### Schema using Tang - Build schema with JSON structure and/or Joi

 ## Roadmap
 * Stick with ArangoSlice or call it something else?
-* Break out ArangoSlice from Avocado
+* Break out ArangoSlice from Tang
 * unit tests (in progress) - 85 so far
 * cleanup
 * more documentation